PelionIoT/mbed-edge/README.md

 for a period.

-Specifically, if the specified GPIO transitions from inactive to active and back, with the active state held for more than two seconds, an RFS is triggered as if initiated via a network command.
+Specifically, if the specified GPIO transitions from inactive to active and back, with the active state held for more than ten seconds, an RFS is triggered as if initiated via a network command.

 Support is enabled by adding `-DRFS_GPIO=ON` to the CMake command line,